Friedrich Nietzsche once wisely said, “That which does not kill us, makes us stronger.”

 I’m happy to say there are still several friends I’ve been able to maintain good relationships with since becoming sober.
 With practice, I’ve developed a simple guide for planning a non-drinking event with a drinking friend.

-- Day is the New Night: Since most of my drinking escapades were accomplished during happy hour and later, scheduling friend time for the daylight hours helps eliminate one aspect familiar to my addiction.
+- The day is the New Night: Since most of my drinking escapades were accomplished during happy hour and later, scheduling friend time for the daylight hours helps eliminate one aspect familiar to my addiction.

 - Be Honest: I’ve found that the more honest I am about my struggles and my successes, the more positively the true friends in my life respond.
 That is a really good ground to grow a friendship.